songpr/data-cache/README.md

     The key and val can be any type.
 But using object as key have to same object.

+* `set(key, value)`

+    set the cached data using key.

+    This will update the "recently used"-ness of the key.

+    The key and val can be any type.
+But using object as key have to same object.

+* `del(key)`

+    delete the cached data using key.

 * `async getOrFetch(key) => value`
     get cache value by key, if it's not found try to get item using fetchByKey, return undefined if not found.